-(3) Are the rights of the holders of the instruments subordinate to rights of general creditors?
+(3) Are the rights of the holders of the Instruments subordinate to rights of general creditors?

-If an instrument is subordinate to the claims of general creditors, the instrument appears to resemble equity (the instrument lacks at least one of the significant characteristics of the debtor-creditor relationship).
-However, an instrument is not automatically denied debt status if it is subordinate to the claims of general creditors but ranks ahead of the issuer's preferred and common stock.
-Moreover, debt status generally is not impaired if payments can be made on the instrument while senior claims are outstanding.
+A characteristic of a debtor-creditor relationship is that the instruments are not subordinated to the claims of general creditors.
+The lack of subordination is a characteristic of debt.
+Instruments are not automatically denied debt status if they are subordinate to the claims of general creditors but rank ahead of the claims of the issuer's preferred and common stockholders.
+Moreover, debt status generally is not impaired if payments can be made on the instruments while senior claims are outstanding.

-In this case, the Instruments are unsecured and unsubordinated obligations of the taxpayer and rank equally and ratably with all other unsecured and unsubordinated debt of the taxpayer.
-The Instruments do not constitute Senior Indebtedness.
-In general, Senior Indebtedness does not include the indebtedness of unsecured general creditors, including trade creditors.
-Therefore the Instruments are not subordinate to the unsecured indebtedness of general creditors, including trade creditors rank superior to the claims of holders of the taxpayer's common stock.

-However, in contrast to a typical debt instrument, the Instrument holders are subject to a second set of credit risks: Company B's as well as the taxpayer's.
-In effect, the Instruments holders are subordinated to all of Company B's creditors, and rank pari passu with the holders of Company B's common shareholders.
-A Company B bankruptcy would devastate the Instruments' holders, without regard to the strength of Company A's credit standing.
+In this case, the Instruments are unsecured and unsubordinated obligations of Company A and rank equally and ratably with Company A's other indebtedness.
+Therefore the Instruments are not subordinate to the unsecured indebtedness of general creditors.
+The Instruments rank superior to the claims of holders of Company A's common stock.
+However, in contrast to a typical debt instrument, the holders of the Instruments are subject to a second set of credit risks: Company B's as well as Company A's.
+In effect, the rights of the holders of the Instruments are subordinated to all of Company B's creditors, and rank pari passu with the holders of Company B's common stock.
+A Company B bankruptcy would devastate the holders of the Instruments, without regard to the strength of Company A's credit standing.

-(4) Does the instrument give the holders the right to participate in the management of the issuer?
+(4) Do the Instruments give the holders the right to participate in the management of the issuer?